dbcrossbar Guide

 - Our downloadable

-, allowing us to support more platforms.
-This will also allow us to eventually centralize TLS configuration across alldbcrossbar
+dbcrossbar, allowing us to support more platforms.
+This will also allow us to eventually centralize TLS configuration across alldbcrossbardrivers.

 Removed